Knoema/knoema-python-driver/README.rst

 **********************
 Searching by mnemonics
 **********************
-The search by mnemonics implemented in knoema.
+The search by mnemonics is implemented in knoema.
 Mnemonics is a unique identifier of the series.
 Different datasets can have the same series with the same mnemonics.
 In this case, in the search results there will be a series that was updated last.
 The same series can have several mnemonics at once, and you can search for any of them.
 An example of using the search for mnemonics::

     data_frame = knoema.get('dataset_id', mnemonics = 'mnemonic1;mnemonic2')